Violence on London's streets 'must stop'

 - London killings: Why are they happening?

-Borough commander Simon Messinger said the violence had "rightly caused concern" and the "fast-paced" investigation was "progressing all the time".
+Southwark Borough Commander, Simon Messinger, said the violence had "rightly caused concern" and the "fast-paced" investigation was "progressing all the time".

 He said additional officers would be on patrol for the rest of the weekend, supported by armed response officers on motorcycles, dog units and air support.

-London Mayor Sadiq Khan said his thoughts go out to the "loved ones of the teenager who was tragically killed".
+London Mayor Sadiq Khan said he refused to accept that nothing can be done to stem the "appalling rise of violent crime".

-Rhyheim's death came less than 24 hours before two other teenage boys were shot in broad daylight - around Sunday lunchtime - on a street in north-west London.
+Rhyheim's death came less than 24 hours before two other teenage boys were shot on Sunday on a street in north-west London.

-A 13-year-old boy suffered a shotgun pellet wound to the head within minutes of another teenager, aged 15, also being injured in a gun attack.
-Both boys remain in hospital.
+A 13-year-old boy suffered a shotgun pellet wound to the head and was later discharged from hospital.

+A 15-year-old was also injured in a gun attack and remains in hospital being treated for a head injury.

+Police said a third victim was also hit in the arm, but has not come forward.

 A Scotland Yard spokeswoman said they were investigating whether the incidents, which occurred at two separate locations on Wealdstone High Street, were linked.